meza/Stonecraft/docs/docs/07-stonecutter-compatibility.md

 }
 ```

-Stonecutter 0.8 is still stabilizing, so expect breaking changes between snapshot bumps.
+Snapshot builds can include breaking changes between bumps.
 Track this page for updates before promoting a build to production or pinning the line in CI.

 We actively track Stonecutter development so Stonecraft users can adopt the latest tooling with minimal effort.
 When Stonecutter moves forward, expect a corresponding Stonecraft release to keep this compatibility matrix authoritative.